 Slip Stitches – Fabulous colour work knitting whilst only using one yarn at a time!
 Learn to use slip stitches to create impressive colour patterns, follow a written pattern and chart and experiment with your own colourways.

-Introduction to Fair Isle/Stranded Knitting – Learn how to manage two yarns at once when knitting or purling, maintain an even tension to create a smooth fabric and follow a colour-work chart.
+Introduction Stranded Colourwork Knitting – Learn how to manage two yarns at once when knitting or purling, maintain an even tension to create a smooth fabric and follow a colour-work chart.

 Intarsia – Learn to use intarsia technique to create blocks of colour and make pictures with your knitting, read from a chart, avoid holes, add new colours and weave in ends